omfj/former-solver/README.md

 ## Credits

 Heavily inspired by the writeup by [Tommy Odland](https://tommyodland.com/articles/2024/solving-nrks-game-former/).
-Thank you so much for such a insightful explanation.
+Thank you so much for such an insightful explanation.